 - First, take as much math as you can in high school.
 You should take Algebra I, Algebra II, and Geometry.
 If you take Precalculus, you will be well prepared for success in college-level math courses and ready to go directly into Calculus if you wish.

-- You can also replace one or two semesters of college Calculus with AP Calculus if it’s available at your high school—this enables you to take higher level math classes more quickly.
+- Think about replacing one or two semesters of college Calculus with AP Calculus if it’s available at your high school—this enables you to take higher-level math classes more quickly.
 A score of at least 3 on the AP Calculus AB exam will get you credit for Calculus I (4 semester credits) and a score of at least 4 on the AP Calculus BC exam will get you credit for Calculus I and II (8 semester credits).

 - Review for the Andrews University Mathematics Placement Examination (MPE).
 This test measures how much arithmetic and high school algebra you know.
 Students who earn satisfactory scores will be able to enroll in courses like Reasoning with Functions, Precalculus, Calculus, General Physics, and others.
-Students who score low may need to take a noncredit course to review arithmetic and high school algebra.
-Click here to see information about the MPE, including a Self-Test.
+Students with a low score may need to take a noncredit course to review arithmetic and high school algebra.
+Click here to see information about the MPE, including a self-test.